|

 * * *

-And now, a question for you: Are thought and action two different things — as many people believe — or is thinking an action too?
+A question for you: Are thought and action two different things — as many people believe — or is thinking an action too?
 You decide!
 But the way you choose to view this will greatly affect your life; because in whatever way we make sense of things, we come to adopt and live within the sense we make.

 Making Sense